Victoria045/birthday-detector/README.md

 **Expected output: *You were born on Tuesday.
 And Your Akan name is Abenaa!***

 ## Known Bugs
-* Some of the output are not entirely as accurate as expected.
+* The application is not entirely as accurate as expected.

 ## Support and contact details
 Incase of any issues at hand, please email me at v@gmail.com